This document provides guidance on completing an application for Stage 1 of the NIHR Invention for Innovation (i4i) Programme Challenge Awards.

 The plain English summary is not the same as a scientific abstract - please do not cut and paste this or other sections of your application form to create the plain English summary.

-Further guidance on writing in plain English is available online at: http://www.invo.org.uk/makeitclear/.
+Further guidance on writing in plain English is available online at NIHR Plain English Summaries.

-Provide a clear explanation of the problem to be addressed, the impact on patients, the public and health and care services, and how this project would fill a demonstrable gap.
+Provide a clear explanation of the problem to be addressed, the impact on patients, service users, carers, the public and health and care services, and how this project would fill a demonstrable gap.

 It is essential that you clearly identify the health and care need your research meets or contributes to.
 Outline the anticipated value or contribution the intervention will provide, making a clear health economic case and indicating the anticipated timescales for any proposed impacts to be realised.

-Describe how the proposed solution may have an impact on patient benefit (such as reduced mortality or morbidity, improved quality of life, reduced misdiagnosis, improved patient outcomes and experiences) and/or on future health care provision and long-term outcomes, comparing it with the existing standard of care and any other competing solutions in development or on the market.
-Describe why your approach is superior and what its benefit would be over existing NHS practice.
-We expect this section to provide robust evidence of how the project will affect specific healthcare settings, with reference to health economic analysis and possibly a health economic model to guide the project.
+Describe how the proposed solution may have an impact on patient, service user, carer benefit (such as reduced mortality or morbidity, improved quality of life, reduced misdiagnosis, improved patient outcomes and experiences) and/or on future health care provision and long-term outcomes, comparing it with the existing standard of care and any other competing solutions in development or on the market.
+Describe why your approach is superior and what its benefit would be over existing NHS and/or social care practice.

 Explain why this research is needed now, in terms of time, relevance and competing solutions.
 We will only fund research which is informed by a review of the existing evidence.

-Describe the level of innovation of the proposed technology, clearly stating the current level of development of the proposed solution, including what technical and clinical validation (proof of safety and efficacy, details on CE marking, evidence from prior clinical studies, etc.) you have to date, and what challenges remain to be addressed and overcome.
+Describe the level of innovation of the proposed technology, clearly stating the current level of development of the proposed solution, including what technical and clinical validation (proof of concept) you have to date, and what challenges remain to be addressed and overcome.